oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/file-format-19-toolcomponent-object.md

 A `toolComponent` object **MAY** contain a property named `organization` whose value is a localizable string ([sec](#localizable-strings)) containing the name of the company or organization that produced the tool component.

-> EXAMPLE: `"organization": "Example Software Corp."`
+> EXAMPLE 1: `"organization": "Example Software Corp."`

 ### shortDescription property{#toolcomponent-object--shortdescription-property}